 From time to time we all face difficulties – some more serious than others.
 Sometimes our usual ways of coping don’t seem to be enough.

 How can churches help?
-30 churches (and counting!) across Ontario are finding the Congregational Assistance Plan (CAP) to be an exciting, affordable tool for extending the hand of Christ to those among them who are hurting.
-One high school is doing the same!
+60 churches (and counting!) from six denominations across Ontario are finding the Congregational Assistance Plan (CAP) to be an exciting, affordable tool for extending the hand of Christ to those among them who are hurting.
+Schools are also doing the same!
 LEARN MORE

 CAP enables churches to make short-term professional Christian counselling support available to their members.